luyadev/luya/docs/guide/ngrest-plugins.md

     public function getField()
     {
         // This is triggered when the active record tries to get the values for the field.
-This is the basic getter/setter concept of the yii\base\Object.
+This is the basic getter/setter concept of the yii\base\BaseObject.
     }

     public function extraFields()